w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 :::caution The contents in this guide are subject to change

-Gov2: Polkadot’s next generation of decentralized governance is now live on Kusama network.
-Check Gov2 page for a detailed explanation on the upcoming changes to the Polkadot governance.
+OpenGov: Polkadot’s next generation of decentralized governance is now live on Kusama network.
+Check [OpenGov page](../learn/learn-opengov.md) for a detailed explanation on the upcoming changes to the Polkadot governance.

 :::